 Mohawk Girls chronicles the lives of three girls from the Kahnawake Mohawk Territory.
 All three are struggling with the challenges of growing up on a reserve close to Montreal yet isolated from the outside world.
 The film details contemporary issues facing Indigenous youth: identity, family, school, drug and alcohol use, racism both on- and off-reserve, the role of cultural traditions, sexuality and teenage pregnancy, and making choices for the future.

 Canada | 2010 | 40 min

 Okanagan elders Mary and Ed Louie have been working as traditional healers in B.C.’s Similkameen Valley for more than 50 years.
 Spirit Doctors shows the gratitude they have for the plants and other items they use to help their patients, how they must live cleanly in order to be able to heal others, and the things they give up in order to work for their communities.
-The film also delves into the science behind Aboriginal medicine.
+The film also delves into the science behind Indigenous medicine.